noble-ai/rescript-prelude/docs/generated/Array.md

 ### Array.every

 `let every: (t<'a>, 'a => bool) => bool`
-[!WARNING] Use all instead: Renamed to match Promise, Result, etc [!WARNING]
+> Use all instead: Renamed to match Promise, Result, etc {: .block-warning }

 ### Array.everyi

 `let everyi: (t<'a>, ('a, int) => bool) => bool`
-[!WARNING] Use alli instead: : Renamed to match Promise, Result, etc [!WARNING]
+> Use alli instead: : Renamed to match Promise, Result, etc {: .block-warning }

 ### Array.some